gyulanemeth/bluefox.email/aws-concepts/aws-sns-topics.md

 An SNS Topic is a logical access point and communication channel in Amazon Simple Notification Service.
 It functions as an **event router** that receives messages from publishers and fans them out to all subscribed endpoints.
 For email operations, topics are the backbone of feedback processing systems, enabling real-time handling of important delivery events.

-According to [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/sns.html), a single SNS topic can support deliveries to **millions of endpoints** (up to 12.5 million subscriptions per standard topic), making it suitable for high-volume email notification processing.
+According to [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/sns.html), a single SNS topic can support deliveries to **millions of subscription** (up to 12.5 million subscriptions per standard topic), making it suitable for high-volume email notification processing.

 ## How SNS Topics Work